cyrilvincent/shazim/README.md

 Shazim compares images hash to compute the distance between 2 images

-Big thanks to Johannes Buchner for the <a href="https://pypi.org/project/ImageHash/">ImageHash library</a> and Google for TensorFlow
+Big thanks to Johannes Buchner for the <a href="https://pypi.org/project/ImageHash/">ImageHash</a> library and Google for TensorFlow

 Requirements
 -------------